Don’t underestimate the value of a resume.

-If you’re an accountant, it needs to really sell your professionalism, precision, technical skills and strong industry relationships.
+If you’re an accountant in Singapore, it needs to really sell your professionalism, precision, technical skills and strong industry relationships.

-Here’s how to write a great accountant resume, and nail that first impression.
+Here’s how to write a great accountant resume in Singapore, and nail that first impression.

 Accountant resume do's